 In a C corporation, corporate tax is levied on the earnings before it is distributed among the shareholders in the form of dividends.
-After that, the shareholders are taxed at a personal level for the dividends that they received.
-This is how the unfavorable double taxation happens in C corporations.
-However, it allows the shareholders to reinvest the profit back into the business at a lower corporate tax rate.
+After that, the shareholders are taxed personally for the dividends they receive.
+This is how unfavorable double taxation happens in C corporations.
+However, it allows shareholders to reinvest profits in the business at a lower corporate tax rate.

 Every year the C corporations are obligated to hold at least one meeting for the shareholders and directors.
 The minutes of these meetings must be maintained to exhibit transparency in business operations.
-Further, the company bylaws of the business must be maintained on the premises of the primary business location.
-Finally, these entities need to file annual reports, financial statements, and financial disclosure reports.
+Further, the company bylaws of the business must be held on the premises of the primary business location.
+Finally, these entities must file annual reports, financial statements, and financial disclosure reports.

 How to form a C Corporation?

-An individual needs to follow the following steps in order to form a C Corporation:
+An individual needs to follow the following steps to form a C Corporation:

-- Chose and reserve a legal name as per state regulation.
+- Choose and reserve a legal name as per state regulation.

-- Second, draft the Articles of Incorporation and register it with the Secretary of State.
+- Second, draft the Articles of Incorporation and register them with the Secretary of State.